Last Updated on February 14, 2025

 - Tarija

-Finally, other cities that are too far away from anywhere else and located in tropical climates with very difficult access, will have the highest prices and cost of living in Bolivia, up to 30% higher:
+Finally, other cities that are very remote and located in tropical climates with difficult access have the highest prices and cost of living in Bolivia, up to 30% higher:

 - Trinidad